kyletaylored/WindowsProxyServices/README.md

 Download the latest `WindowsProxyServices-<version>.msi` from the [Releases](https://github.com/kyletaylored/WindowsProxyServices/releases) page and run it.
 The installer:

 - Copies all binaries to `C:\Services\WindowsProxyService\` (configurable in the GUI)
-- Registers and auto-starts all five proxy services plus the dashboard service
+- Registers and auto-starts all proxy services, the SQL service, and the dashboard service
 - Creates a **Start Menu shortcut** for the tray app
 - Adds the tray app to the **All Users Startup folder** so it launches automatically for every user who logs in
 - Offers a **"Launch tray app"** checkbox on the final screen (checked by default) to start it immediately after install